iterative/dvc.org/content/docs/command-reference/gc.md

   `--all-branches`, or `--all-commits` are used.

 - `-a`, `--all-branches` - keep cached objects referenced in all Git branches as well as in the workspace (implies `-w`).
-Useful for keeping data for all the latest experiment versions if branches are used to track those.
+Useful if branches are used to track different experiments.

 - `-T`, `--all-tags` - the same as `-a` above, but applies to Git tags as well as in the workspace (implies `-w`).
 Useful if tags are used to track